valefimoff11/patterns/Readme.md

 1. scalar
 2. array (n dimensional) - python array, numpy array, pandas is n dimansional array too
-3. list (n dimensional) - in python this is like array
+3. list (n dimensional) and linked lists - in python this is like array
 4. tuple
 5. set (tests for membership and for intersection)
 6. dictionary (hashmap)